Radio Lamp Company of America Radio (1939)

 manual, or other literature from Radio Lamp Company of America.

-These radio lamps were produced in three styles, all with
+These radio lamps were produced in several styles, all with the same base.
+Different models had various styles and colors.

-In this second style, the center section has a different shape and
+My radio is a Model 100 and it originally sold for $35.
+In a second style, Model 95, the center section has a different shape and

 Like most novelty radios, this one has a basic five-tube